DigitalPublishingToolkit/NN11/md/04-The_Ends_of_the_Internet.md

 strictly limit this to what has actually been achieved within the framework of the encyclopedia.

-This practice has been inspired by the way Open-source software was developed and disrupted the previously held assumptions about expertise.
+This practice has been inspired by the way open source software was developed and disrupted the previously held assumptions about expertise.
 The Apache server used by the majority of Internet sites, the PHP script and also the Linux operating system were developed along lines of